dhlanm/gpt-2-dnd/README.md

 Occasionally when rerunning:
 ValueError: Variable model/wpe already exists, disallowed.
 Did you mean to set reuse=True or reuse=tf.AUTO_REUSE in VarScope?
 Originally defined at:

+ok so need to just kube, https, domain setup. first step, do ssl cert via easycert on a throwaway instance.